Afrostream/afrostream-back-end/mailer/readme.md

 mailer.Provider.APIInterface.List
 mailer.Provider.APIInterface.Subscriber

+// the interface should be registered to the mailer using provider's name mailer.registerProviderAPIInterface('mailblast', pApiMailblast);

 // you can convert mailer object instance to api interface objects const providerList = mailerList.toProvider() const providerSubscriber = mailerSubscriber.toProvider()